atidyshirt/University/COSC362/Practice/cheatsheet.md

 > See an example on Lecture 12, Page 6

 This is the basis of public key cryptosystems, using a trapdoor as the decryption key and designing the cryptosystem to be a trapdoor one-way function.

+### Elliptic Curves

+- Algebraic stuctures formed from cubic equations
+- Curves defined over any field
+- Add an identity element, and then define a binary operation on the points
+  * Form a group over the elliptic curve points, called *elliptic curve group*.

+**Choosing Elliptic Curves**

+- Generate a new elliptic curve at any time:
+- Standardised curves generated in a verifiable random way
+  - Difficult to generate curves with any hidden special properties

+> Example Lecture 13, Page 22

+**Discrete Logarithm**

+- Discrete log defined on elliptic curve groups:
+  * if an elliptic curve operation is denoted as a multiplication, then definition same as in $\mathbb{Z}^*_p$
+- Best known algorithms for solving discrete log problems are *exponential* in length of parameters.
+- Elliptic curve implementations use smaller keys
+- Comparison with other cryptosystems (RSA/AES)
+  * Relative advantage of elliptic curve cryptography increases at higher security levels
+  * Brute force of 128-bit AES key takes same time as factorisation of 3072-bit RSA modulus or taking discrete logarithms in an elliptic curve with elements of size 256 bits.

+**Elliptic curve Cryptography**

+- Most cryptosystems based on discrete log constructed with elliptic curves as well as in $\mathbb{Z}^*_p$
+- Cryptosystems that run on elliptic curves:
+  * Diffie-Hellman key exchange
+  * Elgamal encryption

 ## Cryptographic Ciphers